JetBrains/teamcity-documentation/topics/vcs-labeling.md

 [//]: # (title: VCS Labeling)
 [//]: # (auxiliary-id: VCS Labeling)

-TeamCity can label (tag) sources of a particular build (automatically or manually) in your version control.
+TeamCity can label (tag) sources of a particular build (automatically or manually) in your version control repositories.
 The list of labels applied and their application status is displayed on the [Changes tab](working-with-build-results.md#Changes) of the build results page.

 On this page: